BHFock/git-cl/docs/tutorial.md

 git cl status
 ```

-Once you're satisfied with the files in `ok`, you stage and commit them:
+Once you're satisfied with the files in the changelist `ok`, you stage and commit them:

 ```
 git cl stage ok